- Download the 2018 award entry form (PDF) (38 KB; 2 pages)

 The winning publisher receives £1,500 and the runner-up receives £600.
 Other shortlisted publishers receive £100.

 The winning pamphlet's poet will be invited to the Harvard Centre for Hellenic Studies in Greece in July 2018 as Michael Marks Poet in Residence.

 The judging process

-The winner was announced at the Callum Macdonald Memorial Award Ceremony on Thursday 11 May 2017.
-Read more about the 2017 winners in our news story.
+The winner will be announced at the Callum Macdonald Memorial Award Ceremony in May 2018.

 The judging considers the pamphlet of no more than 38 pages as a complete entity, taking account of the quality of the poetry, the design, and the physical production.

 The decision of the judging panel is final and no correspondence regarding the pamphlets, shortlist or winner will be considered.